awsdocs/aws-systems-manager-user-guide/doc_source/sysman-state-assoc.md

 ------

    The following example creates targets for association instance IDs by specifying a wildcard value \(\*\)\.
 This enables Systems Manager to create an association on all instances in the current account and Region\.
 The association uses the AWS\-UpdateSSMAgent document to update SSM Agent on the targeted instances at 2:00 AM every Sunday\.
-This association runs only at the specified Cron schedule\.
-It doesn't run immediately after the accounts, `111122223333`, `444455556666`, and `123456789012`, in two different regions, `us-east-1` and `us-east-2`\.
+This association doesn't run immediately when it is created\.
+It runs only at the specified Cron schedule\.
+It runs on the accounts, `111122223333`, `444455556666`, and `123456789012`, in two different regions, `us-east-1` and `us-east-2`\.
 The association will run on 10 targets in the `TargetLocation` at the same time\.
 The task stops if it fails on 5 targets in the `TargetLocation`\.
 The IAM role provisioned in the remote accounts is `AWS-SystemsManager-AssociationRole`\.

 ------
 #### [ Linux ]